glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 was put into the corresponding bucket by the early liquidity contract.
 This map is used to distribute bonus rewards to solar farms participating in the cgp region with the usdg asset.

-Note: for the sake of keeping things simple, the values provided in the example above have not been scaled the same way that they would have been scaled in production.

 Note: The reward split that gets provided isn't used during computation, it's used after the rewards for each farm are computed.
 The reward split array